Source: John McFadden in Dance Music of Ireland1

 “Christ,” says Coleman, “I never heard it in my life.”
 And didn’t he keep at Sweeney to keep playing it all night.
 And Coleman had every bit of it going home.”5

 Amongst the first ever recordings of the tune (and indeed of Irish traditional music) were those of Patsy Touhey (at least two) made by O’Neill and Sgt.
 Early in the early years of C20, one of which was to provoke the most tormentedly fanatical praise to be lavished, possibly on anything ever (as evinced by Henebry’s words in the first excerpt from O’Neill below).
 Michael Coleman recorded it initially during what appears to have been his second ever recording session on April 1st 1921, and again 15 years later on October 3rd 1936.6

 Curiously this famous reel first appears in O’Neill as a hornpipe entitled The Shaskeen Clog7 sourced from John McFadden:

-Although both Touhey and Coleman play the distinctive B-part 2nd ending variation, itself an elaboration on that of the A-part (resembling the common version today and as can be heard here in the Flanagan Brothers’ for that matter), it is absent from the two McFadden versions shown above, only to be featured later on in Waifs and Strays (see second quote below).
+Although both Touhey and Coleman play the distinctive B-part 2nd ending variation, itself an elaboration on that of the A-part (resembling the common version today and as can be heard in the Flanagan Brothers’ recording presented here for that matter), it is absent from the two McFadden versions shown above, only to be featured later on in Waifs and Strays (see second quote below).